rpmuller/ePubs/WP1.md

 After these two men, though respectable work continued to be done in Alexandria, the great age was ended.
-Under the Roman domination, the Greeks lost the self-confidence that belongs to political liberty, and in losing it acquired a paralysing respect for their predecessors.
+Under the Roman domination, the Greeks lost the self-confidence that belongs to political liberty, and in losing it acquired a paralyzing respect for their predecessors.
 The Roman soldier who killed Archimedes was a symbol of the death of original thought that Rome caused throughout the Hellenic world.